 But does the hair of dark horses actually have a component that creates ‘shine’?
 No. The simple fact is that smooth, dark surfaces play with light in a different way than smooth light surfaces.
 Think of a white car and a black car, both equally clean and polished.
 Which one will seem more shiny?

-Grooming technique and cleanliness
+Grooming Technique and Cleanliness

 And here comes the deciding factor: Smoothness and cleanliness.
 If the surface is smooth (again think of a car) versus textured (think of a wooden picnic table), there will be more light reflection.
 So the key is to create a SMOOTH & CLEAN surface.

 Adding ‘polish’ (car) just makes the surface smoother and thus more shiny!
 Where is the polish on the horse?
 It doesn’t come from a can.
 Our horses have the polish built right in!
 It is produced by little oil glands attached to each hair root.
-The key to a shiny coat lies in

 Cleaning the coat